SiriDB/siridb-server/help/help_access.md

 >**Warning**
 >
->Changes to access rights are active immediately so be careful when revoking
+>Changes to access rights are active immediately, so be careful when revoking
 >access rights from users.